steveh250/Unix-Menu-Program/README.md

 menufile - format
 =================
+ - NOTE: IF you exceed these lenghts it will mess your menu's up
+ - Max lengh of description line is 30 chars
- - Max length of each line - 80 chars.
+ - Max length of each command line - 80 chars.
    - NOTE: If you're in any doubt about the length of the command, wrap it up in a script (you wouldn't want your 'rm' command to land on the 80 char boundary :).
  - Max number of options - 30.